Radar Data Cube

 Phased arrays consist of multiple array elements.
 Consider each K-by-N submatrix of the radar data cube.
 Each column vector consists of K fast-time samples for a single pulse received at a single array element.
 The N column vectors represent the same pulse sampled across N array elements.
 The sampled data in the N column vectors is a spatial sampling of the incident waveform.
 Analysis of the data across array elements lets you determine the spatial frequency content of each received pulse.
 The Nyquist criterion for spatial sampling requires that array elements not be separated by more than one-half the wavelength of the carrier frequency.

 In spatial frequency operations, the number of samples in the second dimension of the data cube can change.
-The number of spatial frequency bins may not be the same as the number of sensor elements.
+The number of spatial frequency bins is not necessarily equal to the number of sensor elements.

 Beamforming is a spatial filtering operation that combines data across the array elements to selectively enhance and suppress wavefields incident on the array from particular directions.